-Nominations: Approximately 412 students enter the Advanced Civil Schooling Program annually (does not include separately funded programs like AAC, SOLIC and EGSP/GRADSO).
+Nominations: No more than 412 students may enter the Advanced Civil Schooling Program annually (does not include separately funded programs like AAC, SOLIC and EGSP/GRADSO).
 Based on the budget, the Advanced Civil Schooling Chief allocates program space availability among the Training Agencies (Basic Branches, Functional Areas, USMA, FLEP, JAGC, PAWC, JCS/OSD, Harvard Strategist, WOD, AAC, SOLIC).

 Training agencies select Advanced Civil Schooling candidates for their designated openings.
 Career Divisions (Maneuver, Fires and Effects Division (MFED), Operations Support Division (OSD) and Force Sustainment Division (FSD)) screen nominees to ensure they meet eligibility requirements and to determine potential.
 Chief of Advanced Education Programs Branch, Leadership Development Division, Human Resources Command reviews candidate information for final approval.

 Simultaneous to the Advanced Civil Schooling application process, the officer applies to the desired civilian institutions, unless otherwise directed by Human Resources Command.
-After the officer has been accepted by a university and approved by the Development Branch, the officer's Assignment Officer will issue a Request For Orders (RFO) through the appropriate PSB.
+After the officer has been accepted by a university and his/her nomination packet has been processed by the Development Branch and approved by Chief of Advanced Education Programs Branch, Leadership Development Division, the officer's Assignment Officer will issue a Request For Orders (RFO) through the appropriate PSB.

-Effective for ALL January 2011 and later start dates.
 A DA Form 2125 (Report to Training Agency is required with all application packets laying out the proposed program of study.
 Additionally, the officer will submit a DA 2125) to the ACS section after arrival at school and at the end of each semester/quarter, include grade information.
+Students should be reminded that IAW AR 621-1, they are required to maintain a "B" in every course.
 Email the DA 2125 to email@example.com

 The DA 2125 is tied to the funding requirement and without a DA 2125 payment of tuition will be delayed.